cawleyflower/testDocs/README.md

 ## Theme

-Theme netDocs is forked from the Book Hugo theme
+Theme netDocs is forked from the Book Hugo theme.
 Some features added from docDock Hugo theme

 ## Resources